MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 6. Select **OK** to return to the **Discovery Criteria** page and continue with the wizard.

-### To set a unprivileged credential with elevation by using an SSH key
+### To set an unprivileged credential with elevation by using an SSH key

 1. On the **Credential Settings**page, select the **Default Credentials** tab, and then select the **SSH key** option.